nik0lai/psychonomie_nl/src/content/pages/conference2019.md

 <div class="alert alert-warning" markdown="1">
 The next NVP winterconference will be held in person on 16-18 December 2021 in Egmond aan Zee.
-Save the date!
-This page will updated as the date approaches.

-Below you find the archived NVP 2019 winter conference information.
+Below you find the archived NVP 2019 winter conference information. <b>This paged is archived!</b>

 </div>